Blupblupblup/Deep-MSVDD-PyTorch/README.md

 | **Deep MSVDD (pretrained weights)**       | 0.6957 +/- 0.0172 | 0.6193 +/- 0.0614 | 0.7307 +/- 0.0315       |
 | **Deep MSVDD (pretrained weights) - BTE** | 0.6971 +/- 0.0163 | 0.6193 +/- 0.0613 | 0.7307 +/- 0.0315       |

 *This differs from the experiment mentioned in the Deep MSVDD paper, where the same classes define normality, but only a subset of the remaining classes define the anomalous AD class: "For the CIFAR10 dataset, vehicles, i.e., automobiles and trucks, were considered as the normal data and classes that represent animals were treated as anomalies.".
 This setup seems fairer since it respects one of the fundamental ideas of AD: anomalous data points are infinitely diverse.

 **All animal classes are normal.

 ### To do

-- fix seeds (performances are not exactly reproducible for the deep experiments, seeds are thus not correctly set everywhere it should)
+- fix seeds (performances are not exactly reproducible for the deep experiments, seeds are thus not correctly set everywhere they should)
 - once seeds are fixed, generate example results on more (10 ?) seeds

 ### Disclaimer